 When will I get my portfolio back?

-Portfolios are returned after May 1 through August.
-If you would like to pick up your portfolio from the Admissions Office, we require 3 days prior notification.
-If you would like your portfolio to be mailed back, you are required to send us payment or pre-paid postage for the cost of the return.
+Only portfolios submitted with a self-addressed, pre-paid package will be mailed back to students.
+Portfolios are returned after May 1 through late August.
+If you would like to pick up your portfolio from the Admissions Office, we require three days prior notification.

 How many international students are at CalArts?